Brioche Bread

 Step-by-Step Instructions

-Cover the bowl loosely with plastic wrap (make sure it’s covered, but don’t seal it airtight) and let it sit at room temperature for 2 hours.
+Step 2: Let the dough rise and chill.
+Cover the bowl loosely with plastic wrap and let it sit at room temperature for 2 hours.
 Then, refrigerate for at least 3 hours or up to three days.
-On baking day, grease an 8½ x 4½-inch loaf pan with butter.
-Dust a clean work surface with flour, then sprinkle some flour on the dough in the bowl.
-Use a knife to cut the dough in half.

-Pull out half of the dough and place on the floured work surface.
+Step 3: Prep the dough for braiding.
+Pull out half of the dough and place on a lightly work surface.
 Dust the dough with more flour and knead for about 30 seconds.
 Divide the dough into 3 equal portions, then roll each one into a 13-inch strand.

 Three long strands of brioche dough.

+Step 4: Braid the loaf and let it rise.
 Pinch the three strands together at the top and braid them.
-Place the braided dough into the prepared loaf pan, tucking the ends underneath.
+Place the braided dough into a greased loaf pan, tucking the ends underneath.
 (If you prefer not to braid, just roll the dough into an oval and place it in the pan.)
 Cover loosely with plastic wrap and let it sit at room temperature for 90 minutes.

 Braided brioche dough in a pan with an egg wash.

-Bake for 45 to 50 minutes, until the bread is a rich golden brown.
+Step 6: Bake and cool.
+Bake the loaf for 45 to 50 minutes, until the bread is a rich golden brown.
 Let it cool in the pan on a rack for 15 minutes, then turn the loaf out and allow it to cool completely before slicing.
 Brioche is best enjoyed fresh on the day it is made, but it freezes well for up to 2 months.
 If you don’t plan to serve the whole loaf at once, consider slicing the bread or portioning it into a few larger pieces before freezing.

 Loaf of brioche with the end sliced off.